ruoso/u5e/README.md

    in the unicode database that specifies if a given character is a sentence separator or not.

+## Handling of text requires intermediate buffers

+There is no sane way to handle text directly on streams, see [Streams versus Iterators](StreamVsIterators.md) for a longer discussion.

+## Number and Date format is outside of the scope

+The coupling of number and date format to streams is a major source of ambiguity in the standard library, see [Streams versus Format](StreamVsFormat.md) for a longer discussion.

 # The different aspects of Text

 In order to allow maximum reusability of the code, each aspect of the